Reidmen/LostTraderBot/README.md

 # Contribution
-- Currently working alone on the project, if someone wants to contibute, feel free to raise issues!
+- Currently working alone on the project, if someone wants to contibute, feel free to raise issues and errors.
 - Long term is to make it a long standing - fully operative project.
 I'm willing to risk a few hundreds (EUR)!

 Under MIT License